 There’s surprisingly little UK-based research on what really helps people develop as Christian disciples.
 One of St Peter’s Saltley Trust’s current key priorities concerns understanding and sharing what actually supports discipleship development.
 We’ve begun by asking churchgoers what they think…

-The research has been mainly carried out by congregational survey, with participating churches receiving an anonymised results from their own congregation.
-We’re working with churches from a range of denominations (or none).
+The research has been mainly carried out by congregational survey, working with churches from a range of denominations and traditions.
+Participating churches received a report on the anonymised results from their own congregation.

-On Tuesday 19th April 2016 we shared our findings from this initial phase of work in an celebration and exploration event at Carrs Lane Church Centre.
+On Tuesday 19th April 2016 we shared our findings from this initial phase of work with over 100 friends and colleagues at a celebration and exploration event at Carrs Lane Church Centre, Birmingham.

 Read more on the project blog, including a write-up and photos from the launch event: https://watchingtheflocks.wordpress.com/ .